bpaquet/dnsmasq-rest-api/README.md

 For each zone, dnsmasq-rest-api will write a file (named by the zone name) in the hosts dnsmasq directory.

+Each zone can contains multiples lines, like a standard hosts file.

 * List zones

 ```